SV1CAL/Satellite-FUN/README.md

 Windows 7/8/10/11 users must be administrators to successfully register the dll.

-- 64 bit : Right click on register_DJTSatLib.ps1 and run in powershell
+- 64 bit : Right click on register_DJTSatLib.ps1 and then click on Run with PowerShell

-- 32 bit : Right click on register_djtsatlib.bat and run as administrator
+- 32 bit : Right click on register_djtsatlib.bat and then click on Run as administrator

 If the above does not work for some reason, follow the steps in README_to_install_DJTSatLib_dll.txt